• Skip to main content

 Conventional Nylon Carpet

-This is a high offgasser too, though most brands are improving with time.
+This is usually a high offgasser too, though most brands have been improving with time.
 Nylon carpets tend to be the carpet textile treated with the most chemicals (compared to polyesters and wool).

-There are many synthetic carpets that are low in offgassing, especially the PET and PTT polyester varieties – though many contain stain guard chemicals which are usually perfluorinated compounds – a high-priority chemical to avoid in most experts’ opinions.
+There are many synthetic carpets that are low in offgassing, especially the PET and PTT polyester varieties – though many contain stain guard chemicals which are usually poly and perfluorinated compounds (PFAS) – a high-priority chemical to avoid in most experts’ opinions.
+There are now many options free of PFAS.

 Low and zero-VOC carpets are listed here.